crow-labs/zeta/readme.md

 ### Dispute
 - A dispute is raised and in debate, with either party posting evidence of their side.
 Once the defendant  (or a timout which is not yet implemented) closes debate, a poll starts and is funded with the amount of one party's collateral.

+## Transactions
+### Begin Escrow
+`zetad tx escrow begin-escrow [buy-order-id] [flags]`
+Transaction for a seller to accept a buy order with the provided buy order id and create a crow (if the seller created the sell order that the buy order is referencing).
+Causes the seller to escrow the collateral in the buyer order.
+### Join Escrow
+`zetad tx escrow join-escrow [crow-id] [flags]`
+Transaction for a buyer to confirm their buy order and escrow the collateral and payment in the buy order.
+### Confirm Escrow No Dispute
+`zetad tx escrow complete-escrow-no-dispute [crow-id] [flags]`
+Transaction for a buyer to confirm the arrival of the item without issues to raise a dispute over and thereby complete the escrow process.
+This involves returing the collateral to the buyer and seller and sending the payment from the escroww account to the seller.

 # Booth Module
 For handling voting on a crow's dispute from a voter on the whitelist